Adam Cassar

 The Impact

-While reusing passwords between sites has long been considered a no no, users persist in doing it.
-Blaming the customer, like 23andme did in their recent response to an attack, is not acceptable.
-Indeed, over 70% of American's believe that websites have a responsibility to prevent account takeovers via stuffing attacks.
+While reusing passwords between sites has long been considered poor security practice, users still do it.
+Blaming the customer, as 23andMe did in its response to an attack, is not a serious account protection strategy.
+Over 70% of Americans believe that websites have a responsibility to prevent account takeovers via stuffing attacks.
 Not doing so can negatively impact a business in several ways.

 Financial Impact

-The impact can be both to the affected business and the affected client.
+The cost can fall on either the affected business or the affected customer.
 Fraudsters made significant purchases using compromised accounts.
 One scammer claimed to have spent over $800 on high-end alcohol at Dan Murphy's [2].
 Others bought iPhones and clothing.
 Either the customer will be out of pocket, or the business when the customer issues a chargeback on the purchase.

 Reputation Damage

-The attacks force businesses to address customer concerns and implement stronger security measures.
+The attacks leave businesses dealing with customer complaints, refunds, and visible questions about account security.
 The Iconic pledged to refund affected customers [1].
 Dan Murphy's confirmed that a "small number of user accounts were subject to fraudulent transactions" [3].

 Customer Trust

 These incidents erode customer trust.
-Users expect businesses to protect their personal and financial information.
-When breaches occur, customers question the security practices of the affected companies.
+Users expect businesses to make account abuse difficult, even when the original password leak happened somewhere else.
+When accounts are taken over, customers question the security practices of the affected companies.

 Business Response